Automated Histopathologic Assessment of Hirschsprung Disease Using a Multi-Stage Vision Transformer Framework: Results

 The following segmentation stage included segmenting the myenteric plexus section of the colon.
 This stage is considered the most crucial segmentation phase before ganglion identification, as ganglion cells are located within the myenteric plexus layer.
 The ViT-B/16 proposed model achieves high segmentation accuracy in the plexus layer, which prepares for optimal ganglia identification in the downstream task.
 A confidence threshold of 0.25 was used to select the predicted pixels in the binary output prediction map.
-Although the chosen confidence threshold was flexible, it yielded a higher recall at the expense of precision, prioritizing a higher GIR score.
+Although the chosen confidence threshold was flexible, it yielded a higher recall at the expense of precision, prioritizing a higher GIR score ({ Fig.~\ref{FIG:threshold_sweep_plexus_combined}}).
 This threshold yielded the optimal GIR, as well as precision and recall.
-A representative plexus prediction example with ganglion cell annotations is shown in{~ Figure~\ref{FIG:plexus_example_pred}}.
+A representative plexus prediction example with ganglion cell annotations is shown in{~ Fig.~\ref{FIG:plexus_example_pred}}.

-The results, as shown in { Tables~\ref{tab:myenteric_plexus_results}}, demonstrate a high recall score of 94.8\%, indicating the model’s ability to detect almost all positive samples, corresponding to regions that contain myenteric plexus.
+The results, as shown in { Table~\ref{tab:myenteric_plexus_results}}, demonstrate a high recall score of 94.8\%, indicating the model’s ability to detect almost all positive samples, corresponding to regions that contain myenteric plexus.
 Furthermore, a high precision score of 84.2\% demonstrates the model’s capability of detecting regions that not only accurately pertain to the myenteric plexus but also limit false positives by being confined to regions enclosed by the muscularis.
 Finally, the ViT model achieved a high GIR score of 99.7\% when segmenting the myenteric plexus.
-Given the myenteric plexus’ thin and long anatomical structure, and its thin, elongated, and discontinuous nature, the model’s segmentation performance, with high GIR ({~ Figure~\ref{FIG:plexus_example_pred}}), precision, and recall, allows for higher chances of success in later ganglion cell identification.
-A detailed breakdown of per-slide plexus segmentation outcomes is provided in { Table~\ref{tab:detailed_muscle_results}}.
+Given the myenteric plexus’ thin and long anatomical structure, and its thin, elongated, and discontinuous nature, the model’s segmentation performance, with high GIR ({~ Fig.~\ref{FIG:plexus_example_pred}}), precision, and recall, allows for higher chances of success in later ganglion cell identification.